 Taglietti inspired us to regard our country with optimism at a point in history where we still coveted a desire to be the same as our international counterparts.
 He helped shape Australia’s architectural identity by showing us the beauty of a blank canvas.

-Enrico Taglietti was born in Milan in 1926, he spent his youth growing up in the African city of Eritrea, a colony of the Kingdom of Italy until 1941.
+Enrico Taglietti was born in Milan in 1926; he grew up in the African city of Eritrea, a colony of the Kingdom of Italy, until 1941.
 The city of Eritrea in the Horn of Africa was a cosmopolitan place to grow up with many official languages and cultures.
-A city of palm lined boulevards and European architecture with coffee houses on every street corner and a vibrant art scene.
+A town of palm-lined boulevards and European architecture with coffee houses on every street corner and a vibrant art scene.

-After the war, Taglietti returned to Milan where he graduated from Milano Polytechnic in 1954 as an architect.
-During his time at Milano Polytechnic he participated in the Triennale Milano and met Lucio Fontana and Alvar Aalto men who would go on to be very famous in their fields.
-In 1953 Taglietti spent time with Le Corbusier in Marseille France.
-When asked about his experiences of meeting these people he explains that it was an interesting time and good to meet them but in terms of influence he feels more connected to artists than to architects.
+Taglietti returned to Milan after the war, where he graduated from Milano Polytechnic in 1954 as an architect.
+While at Milano Polytechnic, he participated in the Triennale Milano, where he met Lucio Fontana and Alvar Aalto, who would be very famous in their fields.
+In 1953 Taglietti spent time with Le Corbusier in Marseille, France.
+When asked about his experiences meeting these people, he explains that it was an exciting time and good to meet them, but in terms of influence, he feels more connected to artists than architects.

 I know you don’t like to talk about the past but that is how we make sense of things today.
 And you do have an interesting past, the small part of your life that happened before you became mine.
 Before Australia claimed you as their own.

 You say you want me to be ‘full of wonder and to think about what I feel when I am in one of your spaces’.
 I ponder possibility and the capacity for some to create.
 Is this what you mean when you say that ‘we need poetry with architecture’?